khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Other-Languages.md

 ## Creating a brand new localization

-To contribute a new localization for the Chameleon Terminal Emulator, please:
+To contribute a new localization for the Terminal Emulator for Android, please:

 1. Download these two files: